diveintech2/diveintech2/README.md

 # diveintech2.github.io

-To add a user, we need to change 2 parts of the code :
+To add a user, we need to change 2 parts of the code (ocassionally 3, see bottom of page) :

 Part 1 : the profile (see example)
   - instead of typeMakerDesignOrFreeLance, put the words "makers" or "designers" or "freelancers"